-Greek Potato Salad is an easy, light, healthier version of potato salad that is loaded with flavor from Greek vinaigrette dressing, feta cheese, black olives, and tomatoes.
+Greek Potato Salad is an easy, light, healthier version of potato salad that is loaded with flavor from the Greek vinaigrette dressing with lemon juice and Greek seasoning, and feta cheese, black olives, and tomatoes.
 It is perfect for a picnic because it has no mayonnaise.

 What will you serve with this Greek Potato Salad?

 If you like this recipe, be sure to follow me on:

 - 2 teaspoons Greek seasoning (or make your own), divided

 - ½ teaspoon coarse salt, or to taste, divided

 - ½ teaspoon ground black pepper, or to taste, divided

 - 12 red potatoes